 In accordance with the National Vegetation map 2012 beta2 of South Africa, the vegetation types expected in the vicinity of the proposed site is Bokkeveld Sandstone Fynbos (Vulnerable) vegetation type.
+Please refer to figure 5 below.

-Figure 4: SANBI BGIS - The National vegetation map of SA, indicating the vegetation on the site(red polygon).
+Figure 5: SANBI BGIS - The National vegetation map of SA, indicating the vegetation on the site(red polygon).

 The entire site is completely transformed from its natural state due to past development activities on the property.
 The proposed site has no natural vegetation.
-The western part of the site is where the burial of condemned material takes place and the abattoir located to the east of the degraded Ecological Support Area (ESA) on site
+The western part of the site is where the burial of condemned material takes place and the abattoir, located to the east of the degraded Critical Biodiversity Area (CBA) on site